codefori/git-client-ibmi/README.md

 # git-client-ibmi README

 This is a git client that works on the remote server, for specifically IBM i.
+Please raise issues on the [Code for IBM i](https://github.com/halcyon-tech/code-for-ibmi) repository.
+We are open to PRs.

 ## Requirements